NavisCarrierSolutions/MACS3.API.Services/csharp_stability.md

 * Once the console opens, check that the Default project drop-down list shows the project into which you want to install the package.
 * Enter the command ```Install-Package MACS3.Connected.SDK.Stability```

-## 3. Replace main.cs in your project with the following snippet
+## 3. Replace program.cs in your project with the following snippet
 ```
 using System.Collections.Generic;
 using System.Threading.Tasks;